 Preparation:

-Let it cool and blend it with the help of an immersion blender.
-For an even smoother, creamier consistency, strain the mixture through a strainer.
+Let cool and blend with an immersion blender until smooth.
+For an even more velvety consistency, strain the mixture through a strainer.